The gut-lung connection and the coronavirus

 The gut-lung connection and the coronavirus means real value in kefir.

-You could drink kombucha tea, brew mead[2] but we make kefir; it takes about five-minutes, every morning initially and then a maintenance dose perhaps once a week or less.
+You could drink kombucha tea or brew mead[2] but we make kefir; it takes about five-minutes, every morning initially and then a maintenance dose perhaps once a week or less.

-You can get the starter from a health food store for around R80 and instructions here on how to make kefir.
+You can get the starter from a health food store and instructions here on how to make kefir.
 It is also one of the best sources of calcium for the prevention of osteoporosis by the way.

 It will in some small way give your lungs added protection from an exposure to the coronavirus and many of the other flu-strains that attempt to infect us every year.